fidt17/Validator/README.md

 ## Settings

-Validator settings can be found at "Tools/Validator/Validator Settings"
 - "Run Validator on build":  If enabled will start Validator in "Everything" mode before each new build
 - "Stop build on Validator failure":  If enabled an exception will be thrown once Validator finds an error.
 Which should cancel active build process